Log-Harnack inequality for reflected SPDEs driven by multiplicative noises and its applications: Main Results

 From now on, let us formulate some applications of the log-Harnack inequality of $P_t$.
 Let us first study the entropy-cost inequality.
 To formulate it, let us introduce the definition of $L^2$-Wasserstein distance between two probability measures.
 For any two probability measures $\nu$ and $\mu$ on $K_0$, we denote by $W_2(\nu, \mu)$ the $L^2$-Wasserstein distance between them with respect to the cost function $(h_1, h_2) \to |h_1-h_2|$, i.e.,

 where $\mathcal{C}(\nu, \mu)$ denotes the family of all couplings of $\nu$ and $\mu$.
 It is also called $L^2$-transportation cost between $\nu$ and $\mu$.

-Under the assumptions {\bf A1)}-{\bf A3)}, it follows from Theorem 2.1 \cite{ZhYa-14} that the reflected SPDE \eqref{spde-1.1} has an invariant probability measure $\pi$ on $K_0\cap C_0(0,1)$ and then we can regard $\pi$ as the invariant measure of $P_t$ on $K_0$.

-As the application of Theorem \ref{thm-2.3-170519}, we have the following entropy-cost inequality for the adjoint operator of $P_t$ in $L^2(\pi)$. \begin{cor} Let $\pi$ be one invariant measure of $P_t$ and let $P_t^*$ be the adjoint operator of $P_t$ in $L^2(\pi)$.
+Under the assumptions {\bf A1)}-{\bf A3)}, the existence of the invariant probability measure of the reflected SPDE \eqref{spde-1.1} can be shown by imitating the idea introduced in Theorem 2.1 \cite{ZhYa-14}, in which stochastic heat equation with double reflections is studied.
+See also \cite{Kal-18} for a proof in our case.
+In the following, we denote the invariant measure by $\pi$ and regard it as the invariant measure of $P_t$ on $K_0$.
+As the application of Theorem \ref{thm-2.3-170519}, we first have the following entropy-cost inequality for the adjoint operator of $P_t$ in $L^2(\pi)$. \begin{corollary} Let $\pi$ be one invariant measure of $P_t$ and let $P_t^*$ be the adjoint operator of $P_t$ in $L^2(\pi)$.
 Then for any non-negative $\Phi\in B_b(K_0)$ with $\pi(\Phi)=1$, we have the following entropy-cost inequality:

-where $\kappa_1$ is the constant in {\bf A3)}. \end{cor} The relation between the log-Harnack inequality and the entropy-cost inequality is initially observed in Corollary 1.2 \cite{RoWa-10} and then it is described for different frameworks \cite{ WaWuXu-11,WaZh-14}.
+where $\kappa_1$ is the constant in {\bf A3)}. \end{corollary} The relation between the log-Harnack inequality and the entropy-cost inequality is initially observed in Corollary 1.2 \cite{RoWa-10} and then it is described for different frameworks \cite{WaWuXu-11} and \cite{WaZh-14}.
 This corollary can be easily shown by analogy from Corollary 1.2 \cite{RoWa-10}.
 Simply speaking, it is enough to apply \eqref{eq-2.4-170520} to $P_t^*\Phi$ in stead of $\Phi$ and then make use of the invariance of $\pi$.
-The details are omitted here.
+The details of the proof are omitted here.

-In the end, let us apply the log-Harnack inequality to the study of the uniqueness of invariant measures of \eqref{spde-1.1}, and then some entropy inequalities relative to the transition density of the transition semigroup $P_t$ with respect to its invariant measure $\pi$. \begin{cor} The Markov semigroup $(P_t)_{t\geq 0}$ is strong Feller, that is, for any $\Phi \in B_b(K_0)$,
+Finally, let us apply the log-Harnack inequality to the entropy inequalities relative to the transition density of the transition semigroup $P_t$ with respect to its invariant measure $\pi$. \begin{corollary} The Markov semigroup $(P_t)_{t\geq 0}$ is strong Feller, that is, for any $\Phi \in B_b(K_0)$,

 and $P_t$ is irreducible, i.e., for any open set $\emptyset \neq A \subset K_0$, $P_t1_A(h)>0 $ for all $h\in K_0$.
 In particular, the invariant measure of $P_t$ is unique and is fully supported on $K_0$, which will be still denoted by $\pi$ in the following.